Daniel-Rud/fgwqsr/README.md

 <br> The fgwqsr() function has other options too: <br>

-- `data` - a data frame object containing variable columnames referenced in model formula (cat vars do not need to be named with i. in columnames).
+- `data` - a data frame object containing variable columnames referenced in model formula (cat vars do not need to be named with i. in column names).

 - `quantiles` - number of quantiles to quantize the exposure variables in the mixture portion of the model.